MarcosMasip/framework-clean-self-contained/README.md

 Most dependencies are fully cached by a single `./dynamia up` run.
 Two caveats:

 1. ZK Transitives: Some legacy/optional API coordinates (e.g. `jakarta.enterprise:cdi-api:2.0.SP1`, `jakarta.persistence:persistence-api:1.0`, `jakarta.transaction:jta:1.1`) may appear during a broad `dependency:go-offline` scan via the ZK community repository.
-They are not required for the provided demo use case.
+They are not required for the provided distribution or demo use cases.
 If the offline warm-up reports them as missing, you can safely ignore unless you explicitly add CDI/JTA features.
+The CLI now prints a clarifying warning instead of failing the sequence.
 2. Legacy JAXB & Cache: We pinned modern `jakarta.xml.bind-api`.
 We removed Ehcache (and its legacy javax JAXB chain) and replaced it with a lightweight in-memory cache to improve offline determinism.

 Mitigations: